What are the long-term effects of not seeking treatment for depression?

 Severe cases of depression can even lead to thoughts of suicide, with the risk of acting on these thoughts if left untreated.
 It’s crucial that you are aware of the symptoms of depression and don’t wait until they’re severe to seek help

 What are the best ways to treat early?

-True depression is not something you can snap out of, even if you’re able to function despite your symptoms.
+True depression is not something you can snap out of, even if you can function despite your symptoms.
 Developing the right treatment plan starts with a better understanding of your symptoms and receiving an accurate diagnosis.
 It is essential to seek the help of a professional psychiatrist when seeking help for your depression.

-There are several types of therapy your doctor may recommend, and each one has evidence to support their application in alleviating depression symptoms.
-Therapy can be useful in treating your depression by helping you better recognize your depressive thinking and teaching/training you on new coping skills to help.
-There are many forms of talk therapy, check out Psychology Today for information on all of them.
+There are several types of therapy your doctor may recommend, and each one has evidence to support its application in alleviating depression symptoms.
+Treatment can help treat your depression by helping you better recognize your depressive thinking and teaching/training you on new coping skills to help.
+In addition, there are many forms of talk therapy; check out Psychology Today for information on all of them.

 Often recommended to help depression symptoms are medications.
-However, many patients find the side effects of medications to be challenging to deal with, often to the point that the patients decide to abandon treatment for depression.
-It’s important to discuss medications and treatments in detail with your provider before moving forward.
+However, many patients find the side effects of medications challenging to deal with, often to the point that the patients decide to abandon treatment for depression.
+Therefore, discussing medications and treatments in detail with your provider is essential before moving forward.

 At Salience TMS, our expert team can help individuals avoid the long-term problems associated with not seeking treatment for depression.
 We encourage patients to reach out to us and learn about TMS therapy and to find out if they are a candidate for treatment.
-For more information or to schedule a no-cost consultation, contact us online or call us at (214) 880-8778.
+If you want more information or to schedule a no-cost consultation, contact us online or call us at (214) 880-8778.